johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 >	**Discuss things to which you recognise your heart is devoted.
 Be honest**.

-- 	Are you whole-heartedly committed to being available to serve God's kingdom purposes, in whatever way he calls you?
+- 	In what ways do you recognise you might be sidetracked from a whole-hearted commitment to serving God's purposes?

 ### Teaching ###

 Related to [*The strategy of teaching*]

 >	**Discuss your personal experiences of what is referred to as the *strong meat* of God's word**.